bszlacht/collectingdataflowsincontainernetwork/README.md

 You will be presented with smth similar to
 ![image](https://github.com/bszlacht/collectingdataflowsincontainernetwork/assets/21079319/289f7477-3105-4f23-b66b-bb0d95874ab3)

 To open online boituqe by itself:

 ```
 kubectl port-forward -n default deployment/frontend-v1 8080:8080
 ```

 and open localhost:8080.
 You will see smth like that
 ![image](https://github.com/bszlacht/collectingdataflowsincontainernetwork/assets/21079319/f66e7094-c9e9-4781-a4bd-7121595a2035)

+# Inspektor gadget

+In order to collect metrics from cluster such as GPU and memory usage, one can use command `kubectl-gadget top ebpf -o json > epbf_top.json`.
+See example output in file `epbf_top.json` in this repo.